France-ioi/quick-pi/README.md

 * Run `sudo raspi-config` and enable SSH (for easier remote management and setup WiFi), also enable I2C (Needed for analog sensors).

-* Install the required dependencies by doing: `sudo apt-get install python3-flask python3-pip python3-rpi.gpio gunicorn3 dos2unix python3-pexpect python3-smbus pigpio python3-pigpio  bluez-tools dnsmasq bridge-utils python3-pil` then `sudo pip3 install flask-cors Flask-Sockets luma.oled adafruit-circuitpython-vl53l0x`. `sudo systemctl enable pigpiod`
+* Install the required dependencies by doing: `sudo apt-get install python3-flask python3-pip python3-rpi.gpio gunicorn3 dos2unix python3-pexpect python3-smbus pigpio python3-pigpio  bluez-tools dnsmasq bridge-utils python3-pil hostapd` then `sudo pip3 install flask-cors Flask-Sockets luma.oled adafruit-circuitpython-vl53l0x`. `sudo systemctl enable pigpiod`

 * Copy the contents of the `server` directory into /home/pi/quickpi/ in the Raspberry Pi using scp.
 This is a flask webapp that will run the programs in the Raspberry Pi.